 I have used this combination for MF operation since early 2015, achieving 2-way 630m hand sent CW communication out to 3000Kms, and world-wide on 160m to date.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the SRT CR304A.
+We collect prices paid by real hams over the years to help you estimate the value of a used SRT CR304A.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the SRT CR304A might be around:
+Based on historic data, today's second-hand price of the SRT CR304A is around: